 Out-of-the-box comfort and durability are often at odds.
 A pair of shoes made with EVA and rubber are pretty comfy from the get go, but a pair of steel shanked hiking boots, not so much.
 The reason is that materials associated with comfort are lighter and lack rigidity, while more durable materials, like steel, wood, and cork, are all denser and stronger.

 The benefit of a pliable material like leather is that it breaks in fast.
 It also starts molding to your foot right away.
 Even cork takes a bit of time to heat up and mold to the shape of your foot.

 The more natural materials in a shoe, the less likely it is to smell bad.
 Seriously: mostly leather shoes and boots will prevent bacterial growth.
 The same is true for cork, and this is why a lot of guys are happy to go sockless in leather lined, leather soled shoes.
 (We wouldn’t, but you do you.)

-On a similar note, leather shoes are cooler to wear as well.
-This is nice for the office and for warmer months because leather simply breathes better than synthetic materials.
 It might not be ideal if you live in colder climates, though; rubber is a great insulator, for better or worse.

 [Related: 6 Kinds of Boot Soles You Should Know About]